 The Student Complaints Procedure does not cover the following:

-The Complaint form can be found on the University website SPC Pages
+The Complaints form can be found HERE

 All undergraduate and postgraduate students including those studying for research degrees have the right to complain.